Requirements to work as an Engineer in Canada

 Finding engineering jobs in Canada may be different from your native country and you may need help finding job vacancies, updating your resume, writing cover letters, preparing for interviews, and understanding what Canadian employers are looking for.

 We have prepared an engineering ebook full of valuable information that will make the process of becoming an engineer in Canada as smooth as possible.

 The National Occupational Classification (NOC) is Canada’s reference on occupations.
 It provides job descriptions, occupational statistics and labour market information.

 Electrical and electronics engineers

 Computer engineers (except software engineers and designers)

 Other professional engineers, n.e.c.

 One of the first things you need to do is to find out the requirements to work as an engineer in Canada.
-Therefore, after you get your immigration visa, get in touch with the regulatory body in the province or territory where you intend to settle in Canada.
+Therefore, after you get your immigration visa, contact the regulatory body in the province or territory where you intend to settle in Canada.
 They will advise you about the required documentation and the fees for assessment.
-It is highly recommended that you take this step before you arrive in Canada.
+It is highly recommended that you complete this step before you arrive in Canada.